 Losar is one of the main festivals in Nepal.
-The festival is celebrated in Buddhist religious follower communities like Tamang, Sherpa, Gurung, and Thakali. who live in the hilly and mountainous region.
+The festival is celebrated in Buddhist religious follower communities like Tamang, Sherpa, Gurung, and Thakali.
+Who live in hilly and mountainous regions.
 The literal meaning of Losar is New Year and follows the cycle of 12 years called Lohokor.
-Barga (Lo)is the special name given to each year and represented by different animals with its reputed attributes like mouse, cow, tiger, cat, garuda, serpent, horse, sheep, monkey, bird, dog, and deer.
+Barga (Lo)is the unique name given to each year and represented by different animals with reputed attributes like mouse, cow, tiger, cat, garuda, serpent, horse, sheep, monkey, bird, dog, and deer.
 The cycle of animals is arranged in a single circle printed on paper or cloth.
-In Nepal when there was no calendar, the 12 rotation system was used to calculate peoples' ages.
+In Nepal, the 12-rotation system was used to calculate peoples' ages when there was no calendar.

-On the very day of the festival, the people visit the monasteries and stupas to pray, worship, and have blessings from the monks for happiness and wellbeing.
-The Stupas, monasteries, houses rooftop, and mountain top are decorated with new colorful prayer flags and colorful decorative items to bring peace and harmony to the nation.
-The ethnic people clad in their traditional costumes perform their cultural singing and dancing welcoming the New Year with feasts and family gatherings.
+On the day of the festival, the people visit the monasteries and stupas to pray, worship, and have blessings from the monks for happiness and well-being.
+The Stupas, monasteries, houses, rooftops, and mountain tops are decorated with new colorful prayer flags and colorful decorative items to bring peace and harmony to the nation.
+The ethnic people in traditional costumes perform their cultural singing and dancing, welcoming the New Year with feasts and family gatherings.
 On the occasion of Losar, the Government of Nepal announces public holidays.
-So, the festival is celebrated in the full swing across the country.
+So, the festival is celebrated in full swing across the country.

 Types of Losar in Nepal

-According to our Calendar, every year,15 Poush is the day to celebrate Tamu Loshar whereas, in the English calendar, it falls in December/January.
-The date signifies the end of the shorter days and the start of the longer days bringing warmness and charm.
+According to our Calendar, every year,15 Poush is the day to celebrate Tamu Loshar, whereas, in the English calendar, it falls in December/January.
+Therefore, the date signifies the end of the shorter days and the start of the longer days bringing warmness and charm.

-On the eve of the festival, the lama, the spiritual teacher, establishes the statue of Buddha at every house and burn incense and commence the new year.
-Sel roti ( Rice circle bread), Achar ( Pickle), Meat, homemade rice Beer, and Wine are served.
-People gather in the courtyard to celebrate the festival in the rural areas whereas in cities people gather in a commonplace and parade around the cities rejoicing cultural procession to mark the New Year.
+On the eve of the festival, the Lamaa, the spiritual teacher, establishes the statue of Buddha at every house, burns incense, and commences the new year.
+Sel roti ( Rice circle bread), Achar ( Pickle), Meat, homemade rice, Beer, and Wine are served.
+People gather in the courtyard to celebrate the festival in rural areas.
+In contrast, in cities, people gather in a commonplace and parade around the cities rejoicing in cultural procession to mark the New Year.

-Sonam Losar falls on the first new moon of the month Magh in Nepali Calendar, somewhere in early January to mid-February.
+Sonam Losar falls on the first new moon of the month Magh in Nepali Calendar, from early January to mid-February.
 So, the date varies in every Sonam Loshar.
-It is celebrated for 15 days although the first three days have the main celebrations.
+It is celebrated for 15 days, although the first three days have the main celebrations.

-The Tamangs clean and decorate their house welcoming the new year and visit the monasteries and stupas in their traditional costumes.
-Buddhist monasteries perform masked dances and rituals to drive away from the negative forces and bring positive for the family and the nation.
+The Tamangs clean and decorate their house, welcoming the new year and visiting the monasteries and stupas in traditional costumes.
+In addition, Buddhist monasteries perform masked dances and rituals to drive away from the opposing forces and bring positivity to the family and the nation.

 In villages, Tamangs decorate their doors and windows with colorful paper and cloth and sweep their houses sweeping all the misfortunes and bringing Good Luck, Long Life, and Happiness.
-Pork, duck, chicken, and a sweet dessert with rice beer, and wine are served in family gatherings as in cities people gather in a commonplace and go around the cities rejoicing cultural procession.
+Pork, duck, chicken, and a sweet dessert with rice, beer, and wine are served in family gatherings as in cities, people gather in a commonplace and go around the towns rejoicing cultural procession.

-It is the celebration of Tibetan New Year falls that in February in English Calender.
-It is made up of twelve lunar months and Losar begins on the first day of the first month.
-The day of Loshar begins on the 29th day of the 12th-month calendar.
-It is celebrated typically for almost two weeks.
-Preparation of festive begins by making special Sherpa snack Khapse, a deep-fried pastry that is commonly eaten during the festive.
+The celebration of the Tibetan New Year falls in February in English Calender.
+It comprises twelve lunar months, and Losar begins on the first day of the first month.
+The day of Loshar starts on the 29th day of the 12th-month calendar.
+It is typically celebrated for almost two weeks.
+Preparation for the festive begins by making a special Sherpa snack Khapse, a deep-fried pastry commonly eaten during the positive.

 In ancient times, people went to the local spring to perform rituals of gratitude.
-Offerings were made to the Nagas, or water spirits, who activated the water element in the area, and smoke offerings were made to the local spirits associated with the natural world.
+For example, offerings were made to the Nagas, or water spirits, who activated the water element in the area, and smoke offerings were made to the local spirits associated with the natural world.
 These rituals took place for an entire month leading up to New Year's Day.

-The houses are cleaned, especially the kitchen has to be cleaned properly because it is a place where the family prepares the food.
+The houses are cleaned, especially the kitchen has to be appropriately cleaned because it is a place where the family prepares the food.
 Chimneys are also cleaned from the inside.
-Some special dishes are cooked for the new year ceremony.
+Some unique dishes are cooked for the new year's ceremony.
 One of the dishes is a soup served with dumplings called Guthuk.
 The soup is made from meat, rice, sweet potatoes, wheat, Yak cheese, peas, green peppers, vermicelli, and radishes.
 Sometimes, different hidden items are used in fillings for the dumplings.
-The items are chilies, wood, paper, and pebbles.
-People comment on the nature (character) of the person on the findings inside his/her dumplings.
+The things are chilies, wood, paper, and pebbles.
+People comment on the nature (character) of the person on the findings inside their dumplings.
 If one finds wood means he has a wooden heart, etc. This is done for enjoyment.

-The date of the three Losars varies but the outcome is the same.
-It is a festival of a reunion of the families, relatives, and friends to unite together for partying, merrymaking, exchanging gifts and greetings.
+The date of the three Losars varies, but the outcome is the same.
+It is a festival of a reunion of families, relatives, and friends to unite together for partying, merrymaking, and exchanging gifts and greetings.
 So, the people could revitalize to start fresh with zeal for more progress and harmony in terms of spiritual, mental, and physical.